 Determine the measures required to effectively control the transmission of COVID-19.
 Use the hierarchy of controls (i.e., elimination, substitution, engineering controls, administrative policies, and the use of personal protective equipment (PPE)).

-Include public health personal preventative measures in your control plan.
-Generally, these include COVID-19 vaccination, limiting occupancy and gathering limits, physical distancing, screening, enhanced cleaning and disinfecting, and the wearing of non-medical masks.
+Include public health preventative practices in your control plan.
+Generally, these include COVID-19 vaccination, limiting occupancy and gathering limits, physical distancing, screening, enhanced cleaning and disinfecting, and the wearing of masks.

 How will employees be supported who are unable to report to work because they are sick, awaiting test results, quarantined, or in isolation?

 What are the recommendations for employees who need to care for school aged children?